jcarterlab/East-Asian-Authoritarianism/Rebel-Without-a-Cause.md

 ### **1) Region:**

-There is significantly lower net sentiment for Sinosphere users.
+There is significantly lower net sentiment among Sinosphere users for the anti-authority terms overall.

 ![](Rebel-Without-a-Cause_files/figure-gfm/unnamed-chunk-1-1.png)<!-- -->